code-iai/iai_kinect2/kinect2_bridge/README.md

 ## First steps

-For the depth registration the camera intrinsics and extrinsics need to be known.
+For the depth registration the camera intrinsic and extrinsic parameters need to be known.
 The program reads in the values from the `data/<serialnumber>` folder.
-For each new sensor you need to add a subfolder with the serial number of the device as the folder name.
-In this folder you need to provide 4 yaml files with the intrinsics and extrinsics.
+For each new sensor you need to add a sub-folder with the serial number of the device as the folder name.
+In this folder you need to provide 4 yaml files with the intrinsic and extrinsic parameters.
 These files can be created by the `kinect2_calibration` tool (or you can copy the files provided in one of the other folders, but results can be sub optimal).
 The device serial number is shown when `kinect2_bridge` or `Protonect` from libfreenect2 is started, it also appears in `dmesg` when you connect the sensor.
 [More information on calibration](../kinect2_calibration#calibrating-the-kinect-one).

 When `kinect2_bridge` is running you can use the `kinect2_viewer` to display the images or point cloud: `rosrun kinect2_viewer kinect2_viewer sd image` or `rosrun kinect2_viewer kinect2_viewer sd cloud`.